ecase6/erin-ui-portfolio2/src/pages/projects.md

 ---

 # Projects
-The following are embedded Figma prototypes that I designed, with *Prototype 4* being the most recent version (and *final* version) and *Design System* being the first iteration of design.
+The following are embedded Figma prototypes that I designed for the app *Crafty*, with *Prototype 4* being the most recent version (and *final* version) and *Design System* being the first iteration of design.
 Check out my [Design Narrative](/blog/designNarrative) to read more about the project.

 **Prototype 4:**